souradipp76/ReadMeReady/CONTRIBUTING.md

 # How to develop on this project

-doc_generator welcomes contributions from the community.
+readme_ready welcomes contributions from the community.

 **You need PYTHON3!**